WilsonLiu0104-cell/SEC_filling_risk_extractor/sec-filing-risk-extractor/eval/results.md

 **The most important comparison is in the `routine` case.** Ground truth says zero meaningful changes.
 The diff baseline flags 2 hunks anyway — both are pure noise (routine numeric updates and a comma).
 Each one has to be read by the analyst to be dismissed.
 The LLM-based system stays quiet, which is exactly what a useful tool does in the routine case.

-## ⚠️ Mock-mode caveat

-These results were generated using the **mock** classifier, a deterministic rule-based stand-in for the real Claude API.
-The mock detects a hand-crafted list of escalation phrases (`is likely to`, `material adverse`, etc.) and scope-expansion cues.
-It exists to validate the pipeline plumbing without burning API credits during development.

-**A 1.00 precision/recall in mock mode is not evidence that the real system will achieve the same.** The mock is partially specified against the same test cases it is being evaluated on, which is circular.
-The legitimate things that the mock-mode evaluation does prove are:

-- The full pipeline (parse → align → classify → report) runs end-to-end on all three test cases.
-- The TF-IDF alignment correctly handles cosmetic edits, escalations, new risks, removed risks, and reordered filings.
-- The diff baseline produces measurably more entries than the LLM-based system on every case, including pure noise on the routine case.

-**To get real evaluation numbers, re-run with `--provider anthropic`** (requires `ANTHROPIC_API_KEY`).
-The baseline-vs-system count comparison above is real either way; only the precision/recall breakdown depends on the classifier provider.